harlan-zw/nuxt-delay-hydration/README.md

 <details>
   <summary><b>Requirements</b></summary>
 <br>
-The module is tested on simple full-static Nuxt.js (SSG) apps, such as documentation, blogs and misc content sites.
-If you aren't running this mode, look into [vue-lazy-hydration](https://github.com/maoberlehner/vue-lazy-hydration).
+The module requires SSR.
+It has been tested in production on simple full-static Nuxt.js (SSG) apps, such as documentation, blogs and misc content sites.

-The following optimisations should ideally be done prior to using this module in production:
+The following optimisations should ideally be done before using this module in production:
 - [LCP](https://web.dev/lcp/)
 - [CLS](https://web.dev/cls/)
 - Non-hydrated functionality, see [debugging](#debugging)